Another Night at the Binh Thuy Air Base

 "Do yourself a favor and shut up."

 There was a sense of tension on the base.
-There had been wild rumors about a series of some VC ambushes in the north that wiped out a couple of no name air bases out in the middle of nowhere, kind of like this one, and it had everyone on edge, especially First Lieutenant Moore, who had sat me down and thanked me for keeping Wright under wraps only a few days before practically pissed his pants every time someone called for him out on the strip.
-The boy hasn't pulled any nonsense since he was assigned to me; I don't really understand why, but whatever keeps him out of Moore's hair, right?
+There had been wild rumors about a series of some VC ambushes in the north that wiped out a couple of no-name air bases out in the middle of nowhere, kind of like this one, and it had everyone on edge, especially First Lieutenant Moore, who had sat me down and thanked me for keeping Wright under some semblance of control only a few days before.
+Moore practically pissed his pants every time someone called for him out on the strip.

 So went on like that, patrolling and bickering as we did, until the eighteenth night when Wright and I were reassigned from patrol to a perimeter watch post.
-Wright was excited for the change, but I didn't care.
 One man stays up for watch at the top while the other sleeps at the bottom, and they change places halfway through the shift.
 Seems fair enough, no?
+Wright was excited for the change, but I honestly didn't care much either way.

 The nineteenth morning, First Lieutenant Moore wrote a letter addressed to a household in Omaha, where Wright's sister lived, explaining that she would never see her brother again.
-I was airlifted to a hospital in Japan and later discharged due to my injuries.
-But I would never forget Airman First Class Steven Nathaniel Wright, a smug bastard even in death and the name of the man I failed that night on the Binh Thuy Air Base in Vietnam.
+I was airlifted to a hospital in Japan and later discharged due to my injuries, but I would never forget Airman First Class Steven Nathaniel Wright, a smug bastard even in death and the name of the man that I failed.